An ER Nurse With Doctoral Dreams

 It actually came up in my medical school interviews.
 I had interviewers take notice of my grades in undergrad versus in the post-bacc.
 They noticed how much it improved in the post-bacc while I was working as a nurse.
 It showed them that I was motivated and was able to juggle a full workload.
 I was able to focus on what was important.

 The program staff in general was super-supportive.
-Everytime I had a question I was able to email the instructors, the program director Dr. Quan or any adviser.
+Everytime I had a question, I was able to email the instructors, the program director or any adviser.
 They would always get back to me and provide feedback and advice.
 The whole program was able to bring out the best in me these past couple of years.

 You recently completed our program.
 What’s next?

 I will be going to medical school at UC Irvine in the beginning of August 2021.
-I always thought I wanted to go into emergency medicine, but now I am looking into other specialties and plan to be open minded.
+I always thought I wanted to go into emergency medicine, but over the past year I am looking into other specialties and plan to be open minded.
 I am also very interested in obstetrics/gynecology and cardiology, so we will see where I end up.
 I am excited to start getting more and more experience in the field!

-I also was accepted to UC Irvine’s School of Medicine LEAD-ABC Program: Leadership Education to Advance Diversity-African, Black and Caribbean.
+I also was accepted to UC Irvine’s School of Medicine LEAD-ABC Academy (Leadership Education to Advance African, Black, and Caribbean).
 I am looking forward to being a part of this group.
 I have already met with some first-years and I can see how passionate they are about helping these communities.

 We will be doing various research and community projects while looking into how these communities are affected by different health disparities.
 LEAD-ABC has many other local partnerships that help them such as COVID vaccine drives.
 I can’t wait to get out into the community and do some good work.